 Another thing that we always add onto our list when it comes to a No Spending Challenge is minimizing our grocery shopping.
-Given the fact that we stockpile, we are able to take this month (or any month we choose to spend less money) and try to use as much of our staple foods as possible.
-We also have lots of soup in the freezer, so those are on the menu this month as well.
+Given the fact that we stockpile, we are able to focus on trying to use as much of our staple foods as possible.
+We also have lots of soups in the freezer, so those are on the menu this month as well.

-Speaking of menu, let’s talk about Meal Planning.
-This is one of the greatest things I have ever discovered, in terms of trying to save money.
+Speaking of menus, let’s talk about Meal Planning.
+A great way to save money is to start Meal Planning.
 I urge you all to start planning your meals, even if you don’t always stick to it.
 Having a list of 7 meals each week makes grocery shopping easier, more convenient, and best of all – CHEAPER!
 So start now, you literally have nothing to lose.
 Except your money, if you don’t do it.

 The only things we will be paying for this month are the following:

 - Phone Bill

 - Home Insurance

 - Groceries (Budget is set at $200 for the entire month)

 - Household Necessities (if we run out of toilet paper or dog food, for example)

 Aside these things, there will be exceptions.
 As mentioned, we’ll be doing some project on the house and we’re excited to share our progress!
 The only other exception I can think of is if we want to go out and use our gift cards that we received for Christmas – I swear if we don’t use them, we always end up losing them.

 We’ve also decided that the No Spending Challenge will be focusing on personal finances, with the goal to save money for repaying student loans.